Queen appears at armed forces parade in Edinburgh

 She has pledged to continue to serve the country "to the best of my abilities with the help of my family".

-The parade and the presentation of the key to Edinburgh Castle marks the 200th anniversary of King George IV's visit to Scotland in 1822.

-Known as the "King's Jaunt", the castle key was presented to the sovereign for the first time.
+The parade and the presentation of the key to Edinburgh Castle marks the 200th anniversary of King George IV's visit to Scotland in 1822 when the castle key was presented to the sovereign for the first time.

 Buckingham Palace said Tuesday's event was also an opportunity for the three armed forces - the Army, Royal Navy and Royal Air Force - to mark the Queen's Jubilee in Scotland.